Last Updated on: 1st October 2023, 08:50 am

 Most commonly, you’ll see tuna in sunflower oil or tuna in olive oil.
 These cans will be cheaper than spring water tuna but shouldn’t be offered to hermit crabs.

 Sodium and additives are a significant concern when offering canned tuna to hermit crabs.

 Hermit crabs can eat tuna fish and tomatoes, but they shouldn’t eat tuna in tomato sauce.
 A canned tuna surrounded by tomato sauce is likely high in additives and preservatives.

 Aside from sodium, tuna in tomato sauce contains sugar.

 Can I Feed My Hermit Crabs Tuna Every Day?

 Only offer tuna as an occasional treat once per week.
 When your hermit crabs aren’t eating tuna, identify another food source that’s a good source of amino acids.

 You could try salmon, as this will also supply hermit crabs with essential omega-3 fatty acids, although hermit crabs may reject fish twice in a row.
 Hermit crabs like to eat various foods, so they often ignore foods they’ve consumed in the last 24 hours.

-There are plenty of reasons to introduce tuna fish to a hermit crab’s diet.
-Offering hermit crabs fish will remind them of their wild origins, and tuna has a range of health benefits.
+There are many reasons to introduce tuna fish to a hermit crab’s diet.
+Offering hermit crabs fish will remind them of their wild origins, and tuna has various health benefits.